 For the purpose of this restriction proposal, PFASs are defined as substances that contain at least one fully fluorinated methyl (CF_3 -) or methylene ($-CF_2$ -) carbon atom, without any H/Cl/Br/I attached to it.
-This definition is equal to the OECD definition, derived in 2021, which reads as: "PFASs are defined as fluorinated substances that contain at least one fully fluorinated methyl or methylene carbon atom (without any H/Cl/Br/I atom attached to it), i.e. with a few exceptions, any chemical with at least a perfluorinated methyl group ($-CF_3$) or a perfluorinated methylene group ($-CF_2$ -) is a PFASs."
+This definition is equal to the OECD definition, derived in 2021, which reads as: "PFASs are defined as fluorinated substances that contain at least one fully fluorinated methyl or methylene carbon atom (without any H/Cl/Br/I atom attached to it), i.e.

+with a few exceptions, any chemical with at least a perfluorinated methyl group $(-CF_3)$ or a perfluorinated methylene group $(-CF_2-)$ is a PFASs."
 (OECD, 2021b).

-For the purpose of the Annex XVII restriction entry, we propose to use the following phrasing:
+For the purpose of the Annex XVII restriction entry, the Dossier Submitter proposes the following phrasing: